Data-driven assessment of optimal spatiotemporal resolutions for information extraction in noisy time series data: Results

 Notably, when the second solvation shell is included using a cutoff of $r_c = 7.5$~\AA\ (Fig.~\ref{fig:fig2}C), Onion Clustering identifies 2 to 3 dynamically persistent environments.
-Crucially, the ice/water interface becomes discernible within this time-series for resolutions between 2 and 8~ns.
+Crucially, the ice/water interface becomes discernible within this time series for resolutions between 2 and 8~ns.
 This observation aligns with findings reported for other descriptors~\cite{martino2024data, lionello2024relevant}, which highlight the existence of a lower time resolution threshold necessary to identify certain environments.
 In fact, for $\Delta t>8$~ns, the analysis loses the ability to distinguish the ice/water interface as a separate environment.
 Interestingly, Fig.~\ref{fig:fig2}C also shows that at very high time resolutions ($\Delta t < 2$~ns), information about the ice/water interface is again lost, reducing the number of detectable clusters to two.
 This, as recently discussed ~\cite{martino2024data, lionello2024relevant}, is due to the fact that there is a minimum observation time which is required so that transitions can be robustly distinguished from the more dominant states, and thus classified as separate environments.

-When the cutoff distance is increased beyond 8.5~\AA\ (Fig.~\ref{fig:fig2}D-G), including the third solvation shell, the LENS time-series consistently resolve three dynamically persistent clusters down to a resolution of $\Delta t \sim 10$~ns.
-This clustering stability persists up to a cutoff distance of approximately 15~\AA.
+When the cutoff distance is increased beyond 8.5~\AA\ (Fig.~\ref{fig:fig2}D-G), including the third solvation shell, the LENS time series consistently resolve three dynamically persistent clusters down to a resolution of $\Delta t \sim 10$~ns.
+This clustering stability persisted up to a cutoff distance of approximately 15~\AA.
 In other words, spatial resolutions in the range of $8.5$~\AA to 15~\AA offer the best performance, as they maximize the detection of distinct clusters (Fig.~\ref{fig:fig2}D-F) and minimize information loss (orange curve) for time resolutions $\Delta t<10$~ns.
-For this system, these spatial resolutions, when applied to the analysis of LENS time-series, enable the extraction and representation of the system's dominant features with optimal efficiency.
+For this system, these spatial resolutions, when applied to the analysis of LENS time series, enable the extraction and representation of the system's dominant features with optimal efficiency.